2024 Solar Incentives Guide for North Chicago, IL - Tax Credits & Rebates

 State & Local Solar Incentives

 Rebates, tax credits and more can be provided at multiple levels.
 In addition to federal solar incentives, there are often state and local ones as well.
 These incentives may be provided by your county or municipality, or by the Illinois government.
-Certain incentives are ongoing, while others are available for a limited time.
+Some incentives may be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in North Chicago